tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/afternoon.md

 **Enumerables**

+> An enumeration is a complete, ordered listing of all the items in a collection.
+The term is commonly used in mathematics and computer science to refer to a listing of all of the elements of a set.

 Ruby has a module called Enumerable that provides a set of methods to iterate over collections, search through them, sort them, etc. They are comparable to JavaScript's `.forEach	` and `.map`, etc.

 It is standard practice to prefer an enumerable method over a for loop.

 ## `.each`
 The each method is Ruby's preferred way to iterate across a collection.